SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/5-deploy-to-cf.md

 ## Add Navigation target for Manager UI

-Navigation targets are required to navigate between applications, but also to start applications from SAP Build Work Zone, standard edition.
-In this step, you add the navigation target **manager-display** to the application manifest file **manifest.json**.
+Navigation targets are required to navigate between applications and to start applications from SAP Build Work Zone, standard edition.
+In this step, you create and add the navigation target **manager-display** to the application manifest file **manifest.json**.

 1. In the **Application Info - manager** tab, choose the **Add Fiori Launchpad Config** tile.